CodeEditApp/codeedit.app/data/blog/2023/12/why-were-building-codeedit.md

 ---
 title: "Why We're Building CodeEdit: The Next Revolution of Code Editing in macOS"
 headline: "Why We're Building CodeEdit: The Next Revolution of Code Editing in macOS"
-subhead: We might sound crazy, but we set out to build an editor native to macOS written in Swift, by the community, for the community.
+subhead: It might sound crazy, but we set out to build an editor native to macOS written in Swift, by the community, for the community.
 Completely open source and free forever.
 description: Redesigned Apple TV app elevates the viewing experience
 date: December 26, 2023
 category: update